sysadminPSQ/Assignment/README.md

 This assignment will focus on `GET` and `POST` methods.
 You will have to familiarise yourself if you are not aware of these two methods.

+This assignment also focus on how well you can design the UI. `Refere the design folder`

 ##Getting started

-- **For Android -  We require you to work with Android Studio alone and not any other Editor of your choice like Eclipse etc.**
+- **For Android -  We require you to work with Android Studio alone and preferably develop using Kotlin**
-- **For iOS - Use Xcode only and preferebally develop using Swift instead of Objective-C**
+- **For iOS - Use Xcode only and preferably develop using Swift instead of Objective-C**

 1. The below url should be used as the base url when you are working with the API.